NERC-CEH/jasmin-2018/exercises/exercise-2.md

 ### Files to Change

-Follow CEH View documents in creating a new element (perhaps name it `todo.js`) Update `/view-api/src/sections/item.js` with your new element Update `/view-api/src/server.js` with a `router.delete` endpoint Update `/view/src/actions` with your new delete actions
+* Follow CEH View documents in creating a new element (perhaps name it `todo.js`)
+* Update `/view-api/src/sections/item.js` with your new element
+* Update `/view-api/src/server.js` with a `router.delete` endpoint
+* Update `/view/src/actions` with your new delete actions

 See `add` in `/view/src/actions/todo.js` for similar kind of pattern

+### CEH View Community

+We have purposfully made it so you need to contribute elements to CEH View should you want to use them in the library.
+This is to promote sharing your elements as opposed to hoarding them.
+It also helps promote cleaner code, e.g. if you hard code the name of your application then someone else may want to re-use this element and then they will make it generic and not have that value hard coded.
+It also means if others find bugs in your elements they can then fix these bugs and you benefit when you update your client next.

+Even if you think no one will ever use your new element you should add it anyway, as someone might use parts of it in order to create a new one.